Registration is now closed. We look forward to seeing all registrants Saturday, Sept. 14 at the Denver Museum of Nature & Science.

 Dr. Morgan began her medical career as an obstetrician/gynecologist and is a diplomate in the American College of Obstetrics and Gynecology.
 She received her medical degree from and did her residency in OBGYN at The University of Texas Medical Branch in Galveston.
 Dr. Morgan practiced OBGYN for 27 years before going to work for COPIC as a patient safety advocate and physician risk manager after having served on the COPIC board of directors for 12 years.
 She has served as a clinical instructor at both The University of Texas Health Sciences Center in Houston as well as at The Southern Colorado Family Medicine Residency Program in Pueblo.
 She is currently a Visiting Associate Clinical Professor at University of Colorado School of Medicine.
 She currently does volunteer practice at a low-income clinic.
 She is active in the Colorado section of the American Congress of Obstetrics and Gynecology, currently serving as chair.
 She is also active in the Colorado Medical Society, having served in multiple capacities including as president and currently as chair of the Colorado Delegation to the American Medical Association.

 Discount hotel accommodations of $99/night per room are available at Courtyard Denver Cherry Creek, 1475 S. Colorado Blvd., Denver, CO 80222, just four miles from the Denver Museum of Nature & Science.
-You must book before Aug.
-14, 2019, to receive the group rate.
-Click here to make your reservation.
+The group rate ended Aug.
+14, 2019, but there may still be rooms available.
+Click here to make a reservation.

 Presenting Level sponsor: COPIC